 Every gym will have its own set of rules.
 The rules help to make sure that people stay safe, and the gym is not subject to any liability issues.
-Outside of those rules, there are sometimes some suggestions to make the gym more enjoyable.
+Outside of those rules, there are sometimes some suggestions to make especially a personal training gym more enjoyable.
 Then there are the unwritten rules that everyone wishes people would follow, but not all do.
-If you want to make sure you are not bothering other gym members and employees, here are five excellent gym etiquette tips to remember.
+If you want to make sure you are not bothering other gym members and employees, here are 5 personal training gym etiquette tips to remember.

 If you are sick in any way, stay away from the gym.
 It is hard for gyms to remain completely clean and germ-free without the help of their members.
 If you think you may be getting sick or you are overly tired, go for a run outside.
 Skip a day at the gym and come back when you feel up to speed.
 Especially at a gym like ours where you are going to be in close contact with a fitness instructor or other members of your class, germs can spread quickly.